 Publication Ethics & Malpractice Statement

+Borubudur Psychology Review (p-ISSN: ; e-ISSN: ) is a peer-reviewed journal published by Universitas Muhammadiyah Magelang that committed to upholding the highest standards of publication ethics and takes all possible measures against publication malpractice.
+This statement clarifies ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the principal editor, associate editor, editorial board, reviewer and publisher.
+This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
 Our responsibility is to publish original work of value to the intellectual community in the best possible form and to the highest possible standards.
 We expect similar standards from our reviewers and authors.
 Honesty, originality, and fair dealing on the part of authors, and fairness, objectivity, and confidentiality on the part of editors and reviewers are among the critical values that enable us to achieve our goal.
-Our journal is committed to following best practices on ethical matters, errors, and retractions, and to provide a legal review if necessary.
+Borobudur Psychology Review is committed to following best practices on ethical matters, errors, and retractions, and to provide a legal review if necessary.

 Duties of Editor

 The editors of Borobudur Psychology Review ensure that all submitted manuscripts being considered for publication undergo peer-review by at least two reviewers who are experts in the field.
 The Principal Editor is responsible for deciding which of the manuscripts submitted to the journal will be published, based on the validation of the work in question, its importance to researchers and readers, the reviewers’ comments, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
 The Editor may confer with other editors or reviewers in making this decision.